 Implementation of sets using BST

-The set data structure internally implements BST (Binary Search Tree) data structure.
-Hence, we will add the elements in the tree and use this tree template to implement the Set.
+The set data structure utilizes the BST (Binary Search Tree) data structure internally.
+Consequently, we will insert the elements into the tree and leverage this tree structure to establish the Set.

 template <typename T>